 Kurt Kaufer: Partner and CMO at Ad Results Media, a podcast advertising agency, Kaufer wrote a survival guide for podcast advertising in this Forbes post.
 Here are the key takeaways:

 Measurement is the key to determining success in a podcast advertising campaign.
 Use promo codes, custom links, and post-checkout surveys to track success.

 Be comfortable knowing not every ad will work at first and that a breadth of shows will need to be tested to figure out what works and what doesn't.

-Sam Balter: A podcast marketer at HubSpot, Balter wrote about his podcast advertising learnings in this post.
+Sam Balter: Former podcast marketer at HubSpot, Balter wrote about his podcast advertising learnings in this post.
 Plus, I spoke with him about his top podcast advertising strategies.
 Here are the key takeaways:

-Pre- and post-roll ad spots are generally cheaper than mid-roll and tend to take less time.
-Most ads have some sort of call-to-action that prompts listeners to go to a specific URL or use a discount code to get a discount.
+Pre- and post-roll ad spots are generally cheaper than mid-roll and take less time.
+In addition, most ads have some sort of call-to-action that prompts listeners to go to a specific URL or use a discount code to get a discount.

 Podcast popularity and listenership will only continue to rise and so will the opportunity to connect with people in a new and novel way.